diaa/apg-workshop/_entries/02-02 connecting-db.md

 code .pg_azure
 ```

-Once the code pane opens, modify the paramerts to match with your setup, press **"CTRL+s"** to save the configuration file.
+Once the code pane opens, modify the parameters to match with your setup, press **"CTRL+s"** to save the configuration file.

 Read the content of the file in the current session: